wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

         col = (cell - 1) % N
 ```

-We then use _require_ guards to enforce all puzzle rules.
+We then use _require_ guards to check the puzzle rules for the chosen cell.
 Each guard ensures that the row, column, and region are free, and that no queen is placed on any of the four immediate diagonals.
-If any guard fails, the action stops; otherwise, we place the queen and mark the row, column, and region as used.
-We also then block the
-four immediate diagonals so they can't be used.
+If a _require_ fails, FizzBee abandons only that candidate branch; the other choices produced by _any_ are still explored.
+If all guards pass, we place the queen, mark the row, column, and region as used, and block the four diagonally adjacent cells so they cannot be used.
 ```

+while region_idx < N:

+    cells_in_region = REGIONS[region_idx]
+    cell = any cells_in_region

+    row = (cell - 1) // N
+    col = (cell - 1) % N

     require row_queen_placed_in[row] == False  # row must be free
     require col_queen_placed_in[col] == False  # col must be free
     require region_queen_placed_in[region_idx] == False  # region must be free